Pulling on a carbon nanotube¶

 Save the cnt_molecular.data file in a folder named unbreakable-bonds/.

 Create a new text file within unbreakable-bonds/ and name it input.lammps.
-Copy the following lines in it:
+Copy the following lines into it:

 variable T equal 300